US grand jury indicts one of Haiti's most powerful gang leaders and one of his friends

 Jimmy Chérizier, best known as “Barbecue,” is a leader of a gang federation called Viv Ansanm that the U.S. designated as a foreign terrorist organization in May.

-Chérizier lives in Haiti, and the U.S. is offering up to $5 million for information leading to his arrest or conviction.
+Chérizier lives in Haiti, and the United States is offering up to $5 million for information leading to his arrest or conviction.

 Chris Landberg, a senior U.S. State Department official, said Chérizier’s “reign of terror and mass violence against Haiti must end.”